Forgetting Curve – Ebbinghaus

 The answer doesn’t lay in berating the delegates or denial.
 The little test you gave at the end of the training session does not constitute proof of learning rather it serves to prove the delegates short-term memory is functioning.
 Just wait until the forgetting curve kicks in though eh!

 Try running the same test 2 days after the course and see what results you get.
 Through no fault of your training, the knowledge retention will be extremely poor.
-Proof of the forgetting curve?
+Clear evidence if ever it was needed.

 Professor Dunlosky of Kent State University, USA, https://www.kent.edu/psychology/profile/john-dunlosky wrote a ground-breaking article on the optimum revision/learning techniques.